Country Drive from Eden to Canberra

-When you see a rainbow, do you chase it?
+When you see the end of the rainbow, do you chase it?

 Does it stop you in your tracks?